cihadturhan/client-debug/README.md

 But, what error?

->Well, dear friend, you're all alone.
+Well, dear friend, you're all alone.
 Find it and solve.

-Are you tired of this sh*t?
+I'm tired of this sh*t.
 Yes, I do and created this library.
-Sometimes a detailed error log still doesn't work and you should be on the computer which customer uses.
+Sometimes a detailed error log still doesn't work and you should be on the computer customer uses.

+---

 This library lets you connect the clients when they are on your web page and gives you opportunity to do followings:

+- [x] Evaluate any javascript code in realtime

-- Lazyload any javascript/css file and use it.
+- [x] Lazyload any javascript/css files to use it.

-- Dump complete HTML they are viewing with all css and javascript files
+- [x] Dump complete HTML they are viewing with all css and javascript files

-- Silently run your tests and see results
+- [ ] Silently run your tests and see results

-- Measure pings to your server
+- [ ] Measure pings to your server

-- Evaluate any javascript code in realtime

-- Listen all the click, keydown, bla bla events instantly
+- [ ] Listen all the click, keydown, bla bla events instantly

-- More?
+More?
 It's up to your imagination.
 Have an idea?
 Report on [issues page](/issues).

-Serverside script only depends socket.io
+Serverside script only depends socket.io.
 Admin panel uses jquery

 Want to add new item on the list?
 Read [contributing.md](/blob/master/CONTRIBUTING.md) and submit a pull request, I'll happily accept it.